Q: How is my eligibility for aid determined?

 A: Once your financial aid eligibility has been determined, your loan information will be reflected on your University billing statement.
-Please note that if you do not complete your federal loan requirements in a timely manner, your financial aid will be cancelled from your bill and you will be responsible for the balance owed.
-Our office will send notifications prior to cancelling your aid.
+Please note that if you do not complete your federal loan requirements in a timely manner, your financial aid will be canceled from your bill and you will be responsible for the balance owed.
+Our office will send notifications prior to canceling your aid.

 Q: How do I receive a refund for my living expenses?

 A: If a student receives aid (including loans) in excess of the direct costs payable to the University of Rochester (direct costs include tuition and fees), the Bursar's Office will issue a credit balance refund.
 A refund is NOT available earlier than 10 days before the first day of classes each term.
 Orientation sessions are not considered the start of classes.
 Credit balance refunds are only available after financial aid funds have disbursed to student account.
 Although financial aid resources can be used for living and book expenses, students should be prepared to cover their costs at the beginning of each term out of savings, until financial aid funds have been applied to the account.
 Our office strongly recommends that you bring money to campus with you to help pay for your rent, food, books, supplies, and personal expenses as financial aid is not always available to help with these items.